 Please let Sandi know how your family enjoys these Peanut Butter Cinnamon Rolls!
 (She already knows how much I enjoyed them - it meant a trip to the virtual doghouse, but it was so worth it!)
 If you prefer regular cinnamon rolls, try her Gluten Free Cinnamon Rolls recipe!

-Cinnamon rolls have universal appeal (there’s a whole chain of stores that makes just these!), and, well, peanut butter.
+Cinnamon rolls have universal appeal (a whole chain of stores making just these!) and peanut butter.
 I needn’t say more.

 I’m only human, and these were sitting around for hours!).